-In her passing, Gwen joins her family who have preceded her in rest: her mother, IRuth Hamilton Brown; father, Roscoe Hill; brothers Donald and Marcus Hill; sister Brenda Kay Brown; and special nephew Rondre Hornbeak, alongside her uncle and aunt, Delbert and I.V.
+Gwen was preceded in death by her mother, Ruth Hamilton Brown, father, Roscoe Hill, two brothers, Donald and Marcus Hill, a sister, Brenda Kay Brown, a special nephew, Rondre Hornbeak, and Uncle & Aunt, Delbert and I.V.
 Hamilton.

 Kirk Funeral Home